 Click “Export data” and then select the file format from a dropdown menu – xlsx with a maximum of 150,000 rows or csv with a maximum of 30,000 rows.
 Then click “Export.”
+Would need to be mindful on raw datasets are being export.